WeZZard/wasm2native/README.md

 I set the project to learn the details of building an industrial-level compiler with LLVM technologies and modern compiler architecture brought from the Swift compiler.
-The idea originated from the process that I was trying to do some optimizations for the product that the company I'm serving for on the level of the Swift compiler.
+The idea originated from the process that I was trying to do some optimizations for the product of the company that I'm serving for on the level of the Swift compiler.
 I encountered a lot of questions about how to use LLVM in this process.
 Thus I thought that the best way to have answers to these questions is to build a compiler with LLVM technologies and reuse the architecture of the Swift